-Before I started on my minimalist journey, there was no guide to minimalism, no simple living blogs or minimalist blogs.
-Minimalism wasn’t something which was talked about.
-We had just emerged out of the 1980s which was the yuppie era, full of excess and greed.
+Before I started my minimalist journey, there was no guide to minimalism, no simple living blogs, or minimalist blogs.
+Minimalism wasn’t something that people talked about.
+We had just emerged out of the 1980s, which was the yuppie era, full of excess and greed.

 As a beginner minimalist, I stumbled around the concept of minimalism without knowing it was even a thing.

-My mum is a highly organised person so our family home was always immaculately clean, tidy and organised, I thrived in this uncomplicated clutter-free environment.
+My mum is a highly organized person, so our family home was always immaculately clean, tidy, and organized.
+I thrived in this simply uncomplicated, clutter-free environment.

 My spouse is a borderline hoarder who keeps boxes from phones he no longer owns!

-One day whilst browsing for a new read, I stumbled across a minimalist book which put me on a journey to simplifying my life.
+While browsing for a new read, I stumbled across a minimalist book that put me on a journey to simplifying my life.

 It immediately changed my attitude to shopping and clutter; it gave me a plan, a way to achieve the “click point” in my life that I’d yearned for from my childhood, where I could actively live with less.

-The author Marie Kondo lives in a small traditional Japanese apartment with very little storage, and from a very young age has been fantastically organised.
+The author Marie Kondo lives in a small traditional Japanese apartment with very little storage, and from a very young age, has been fantastically organized.
 She talks about her struggle to contain other people’s stuff and how she overcame the urge to throw other people’s stuff away.

-She explains how to simplify every area of your life, step by step through all the categories, in a practical, methodical manner guaranteed to have you staying clutter free for good!
+She explains how to simplify every area of your life, step by step through all the categories, in a practical, methodical manner guaranteed to have you staying clutter-free for good!
 It’s the perfect guide for minimal living!

-I started decluttering clothes and minimised my wardrobe into Seven Key Pieces, this enabled me to create a Minimal Wardrobe.
-I then added some colour which enabled me to create stylish outfits with fewer clothes.
-It helped me stop buying more stuff and I even managed to save money!
+I started decluttering clothes and minimized my wardrobe into Seven Key Pieces.
+This enabled me to create a Minimal Wardrobe.
+I then added some color which enabled me to create stylish outfits with fewer clothes.
+It helped me stop buying more stuff, and I even managed to save money!

-I slowly worked my way through the categories in the book, decluttering as I went and I only kept things I truly loved and cherished.
+I slowly worked my way through the book’s categories, decluttering as I went, and I only kept things I truly loved and cherished.

 In that order.

-I felt terrible about the amount of money I spent on useless possessions which were now going to be donated, money which could have been used for holidays or savings!
+I felt terrible about the amount of money I spent on useless possessions which were now going to be donated, money which we could have used for holidays or savings!

-The Minimalists are Joshua Fields Millburn and Ryan Nicodemus.
-I love these guys because they had it all, they had a great job, the fancy car, the expensive apartment and they gave it all up, sold everything, worked as coffee baristas to live a debt-free, minimalist life, and they’ve never looked back!
-They don’t need to be organised because they’ve got no stuff! they’re really cool guys with a chilled relaxed take on life
+The Minimalists are Joshua Fields, Millburn, and Ryan Nicodemus.
+I love these guys because they had it all, they had a great job, the fancy car, the expensive apartment, and they gave it all up, sold everything, worked as coffee baristas to live a debt-free, minimalist life, and they’ve never looked back!
+They don’t need to be organized because they’ve got no stuff!
+They’re really cool guys with a chilled, relaxed take on life.

 Can you be happy living a simple life with less?

-- Many children and adults struggle to thrive in a cluttered, chaotic environment. creating a decluttered and organised environment for your children, with less toy allows them more space to play.
-Kids struggle to focus when their environment is overstuffed with toys. when I decluttered my kid’s toys and started a toy rotation system, my kids played together more and had a much deeper imaginative play.
-They started to want screen time less and less, choosing to play together instead.
+- Many children and adults struggle to thrive in a cluttered, chaotic environment.
+Creating a decluttered and organized environment for your children with fewer toys allows them more space to play.
+Kids struggle to focus when their environment is overstuffed with toys.
+When I decluttered my kid’s toys and started a toy rotation system, my kids played together more and had a much deeper imaginative play.
+They started to want screentime less and less, choosing to play together instead.

 - It’s stressful trying to look after and keep up with all the possessions we hang on to out of habit.
-A lot of people dislike cleaning, however they stuff their house full of stuff they need to clean! the more stuff you buy, the more stuff you have to clean, the more time you spend looking after your stuff.
+A lot of people dislike cleaning.
+However, they stuff their house full of stuff they need to clean!
+The more stuff you buy, the more stuff you have to clean, the more time you spend looking after your stuff.
 You can look really stylish with a capsule wardrobe.
-You can cook a fabulous meal in an organised and decluttered kitchen, you can still read hundreds of book without hoarding books.
-We spend a lot of time trying to organise and clean our stuff instead of going out and enjoying time with our loved ones.
+You can cook a fabulous meal in an organized and decluttered kitchen.
+You can still read hundreds of books without hoarding books.
+We spend a lot of time organizing and cleaning our stuff instead of going out and enjoying time with our loved ones.

-- A streamlined life enables us to enjoy extra quality time, if you’re not spending your money on useless possessions, you’ve got more money to spend on creating memories and you are not getting into debt and you’ve created more time too as you’ve not got to spend all your time organising!
-You could start saving for a holiday or an emergency fund and even give to charity.
+- A streamlined life enables us to enjoy extra quality time, if you’re not spending your money on useless possessions, you’ve got more money to spend on creating memories, and you are not getting into debt.
+You’ve created more time, too, as you’ve not got to spend all your time organizing!
+You could start saving for a holiday, emergency fund or even give it to charity.

 How to start to declutter.

 Here are some decluttering ideas to get you started.
-Just choose one from the list which you think could be manageable for you and try to focus on it each day.
+Just choose one from the list you think could be manageable and try to focus on it each day.

-- Set a timer and just do a few minutes a day, stop decluttering when the timer stops, do this every day!
-If you need some help with motivation to declutter and clean click here
+- Set a timer and do a few minutes a day, stop decluttering when the timer stops, do this every day!
+If you need some help with motivation to declutter and clean, click here

 - Aim to throw away 3 things per day.

-- Start decluttering at the door of one room and work your way around the room until you reach the door again, decluttering top to bottom, this can be done at your own pace it doesn’t need to be done in one day!
+- Start decluttering at the door of one room and work your way around the room until you reach the door again, decluttering top to bottom.
+You can do this at your own pace.
+It doesn’t need to be done in one day!

 - Clear all the rubbish.

-- Get rid of broken toys. starting a toy rotation system can help you stay on top of the toy clutter for good and help your kids play in an organised space
+- Get rid of broken toys. starting a toy rotation system can help you stay on top of the toy clutter for good and help your kids play in an organized space

 - Get rid of broken gadgets and electricals.